How can you scrape 47K Agency Vista profiles without a headless browser?

-The data is already on the page
+Why is the data already on the page?

-serialized server data inside a <script id="__NEXT_DATA__" type="application/json"> block on every page.
-That payload contains the
+Agency Vista is a Next.js application.
+Like every Next.js site, it ships serialized server data inside a <script id="__NEXT_DATA__" type="application/json"> block on every page.
+That payload contains the full rendered tree's props — including the agency objects the page uses to build the UI.

 There are two page types I care about: